sgod1/cplab/module3-foundational-services.md

 storageClass: ocs-storagecluster-ceph-rbd
 ```

-By using parameters in this CR we can affect placement of Foundational Services operators, and Foundational Services in different namespaces.<br/>
+By using parameters in this CR we can affect placement of Foundational Services operators, and Foundational Services namespaces.<br/>
 This is how we achieve mutli tenancy and workload isolation for Cloud Pak deployments.<br/>

 We review mutli-tenancy and workload isolation in another module.<br/>